astropy/astropy/docs/nddata/bitmask.rst

 bit flag values, one can prepend a single ``~`` to the list:

     >>> bitmask.bitfield_to_boolean_mask([9, 10, 73, 217], ignore_flags='~2+4+16+32+128')
-    array([False,  True, False,  True])
+    array([False,  True, False,  True], dtype=bool)

 Inverting Boolean Mask
 ----------------------

-Other times, it may be more convenient to obtain an opposite mask in which flagged data are converted to `False` instead of `True`:
+Other times, it may be more convenient to obtain an inverted mask in which flagged data are converted to `False` instead of `True`:

 .. _modif_eq3: